Minnesota Lawyers Helping Injured Workers

 Our attorneys are available to step in and make certain that insurance companies follow through on their promises.
 As needed, we take legal action on behalf of our clients to ensure that insurers honor the terms of their insureds’ long-term disability policies.

-Do you have a valid workers’ compensation claim after being injured at your health care-related job, or have you been denied after filing a claim?
-Suing your employer is not likely necessary for you to get the benefits you are eligible for.
+Do you have a workers’ compensation claim after being injured at your job, or have you been denied after filing a claim?
 Request a free case evaluation today.
-Our attorneys have years of legal experience and can help you through the process of gaining access to your rightful benefits.
-All cases are taken on contingency, meaning you won’t pay any fees until we recover benefits for you.
-We welcome inquiries from injured doctors, nurses, hospital staff, nursing home staff and others in the health care industry.
+Our attorneys have years of legal experience helping all types of workers.
+Let us help you through the process of obtaining your rightful benefits.
+You can benefit from our legal representation no matter where you live or work in Minnesota.

 ~ Get Your FREE ~